Floating

 Subject_line_Sender

 Your subject line is the first thing a prospect will notice.
-Moreover, it’s the only thing that will entice them to click on your email.
+Moreover, it’s the only thing that influences their decision to click (or ignore) your email.
 So, always pay extra attention to creating them.
 Your subject lines should:

 • Consist of action words or reasons to click;